County Planning Division & National Association of County Planners Project Awards Project Awards Program

 A Complete Award Package must include the Following Documents:

-The planning document or project submitted on CD or provided by a webpage link.
+- The planning document or project submitted via email or provided by a webpage link.

 *Responses to items 2 and 3 should total no more than four pages.

-A complete award package must be received by each Juror either by regular mail or electronic mail no later than 5:00 p.m., Friday, April 2, 2021 (no exceptions).
-Please direct any questions about the awards program to Tim Brown, Chair, Awards Committee at (850) 267-1955 or by email to email@example.com.
+A complete award package must be received by each Juror by electronic mail no later than 5:00 p.m., Friday, June 16, 2023 (no exceptions).
+Please direct any questions about the awards program to Tim Brown, Chair, Awards Committee at (850) 267-1955 or by email to firstname.lastname@example.org.

 COUNTY PLANNING AWARDS JURORS